Abrar-Akbar/automated-java-deployment-eks/README.md

 ### Configure ArgoCD to Deploy Pods on EKS and Automate ArgoCD Deployment Job using GitOps GitHub Repository

-1. Connect Git repository to ArgoCD.
+1. Connect the Git repository to ArgoCD.
 2. Create an application in ArgoCD.
 3. Access the application.
 4. Create a Jenkins CD Job.